-If you are not satisfied with the network dentist you selected, or are currently seeing, you may select another network dentist from the directory.
+If you are not satisfied with the network dentist you selected, or are currently seeing, you may select another network dentist of your choice.
 You are not required to contact customer service to change your dentist.
-However, if you need help selecting another network dentist, simply contact the DPA Customer Service department toll free at (888) 679-8928 [TTY: 711].
+However, if you need help selecting another network dentist, simply contact the DPA customer service department toll free at (888) 679-8928 [TTY: 711].